Pole vault at the Olympics

 William Hoyt was the first Olympic champion in 1896 and Stacy Dragila became the first female Olympic pole vault champion over 100 years later in 2000.
 Armand Duplantis and Katie Nageotte are the reigning Olympic champions from 2021.
-Yelena Isinbayeva and Bob Richards are the only two athletes to win two Olympic pole vault titles, and also the only two athletes to win more than two Olympic medals in the discipline.
+Yelena Isinbayeva, Bob Richards and Armand Duplantis are the only athletes to win two Olympic pole vault titles.
+Isinbayeva and Richards are also the only two athletes to win more than two Olympic medals in the discipline.
 The United States is the most successful nation in the event.